simh/simh/README.md

 ### New Functionality

 #### Remote Console Facility
 A new capability has been added which allows a TELNET Connection to a user designated port so that some out of band commands can be entered to manipulate and/or adjust a running simulator.
-The commands which enable and control this capability are SET REMOTE TELNET=port, SET REMOTE CONNECTIONS=n and SHOW REMOTE.
+The commands which enable and control this capability are SET REMOTE TELNET=port, SET REMOTE CONNECTIONS=n, SET REMOTE TIMEOUT=seconds, and SHOW REMOTE.
+A subset of normal simh commands are available for use in remote console sessions.
+These are: EXAMINE, IEXAMINE, DEPOSIT, EVALUATE, ATTACH, DETACH, ASSIGN, DEASSIGN, CONTINUE, PWD, SAVE, SET, SHOW, DIR, LS, ECHO, HELP

 #### VAX/PDP11 Enhancements
     RQ has new disk types: RC25, RCF25, RA80